The magical Algarve coast in southern Portugal is one of the most popular summer destinations in Europe, and with good reason.

 First of all, make sure you explore the old town.
 The astounding Moorish castle ruins and gardens are set right next to Igreja Matriz and Camara Obscura, which is set in an old water tank.

 But no visit to Tavira is complete without exploring the Ilha de Tavira and the beach in the natural park.
-You can walk or take the train over to Praia do Barril where you can visit the fascinating anchor cemetery.
+You can walk or take the train over to Praia do Barril, where you can visit the fascinating anchor cemetery.

-Getting to Tavira from faro airport takes about half an hour by car.
-There are also buses and trains, but no direct ones so you’ll have to change and the trip can take anywhere from one to two hours.
+Getting to Tavira from Faro Airport takes about half an hour by car.
+There are also buses and trains, but no direct ones, so you’ll have to change, and the trip can take anywhere from one to two hours.

 While the Algarve isn’t exactly Portugal off the beaten track, Tavira is a lovely getaway on the otherwise busy coastline.

-Where to stay: Al-Gharb Tavira Eco GuestHouse
+Where to stay: Authentic Tavira Hotel

 Lagos

 Lagos is another of my absolute favorite towns in Algarve with so much fun to do.
 Loved by backpackers and surfers, the chill vibe is contagious.
-Jam-packed with small restaurants, cafes, and live music venues this is a great base for your stay on the coast.
+Jam-packed with small restaurants, cafes, and live music venues, this is a great base for your stay on the coast.

 One of my favorite places to explore next to Lagos is Ponta da Piedade with its astounding rock formations.
 You can drive or walk there from Lagos town, but you can also hop on a boat trip to explore this amazing piece of coast.

-Lagos is an easy one hour drive from Faro Airport.
-If you travel by public transport, take the bus no. 16 from the airport to Faro bus terminal and from there you find interurban and express buses leaving frequently.
-I recommend taking the express bus though, as it only take two hours, otherwise it can take some time.
+Lagos is an easy one-hour drive from Faro Airport.
+If you travel by public transport, take the bus no. 16 from the airport to Faro bus terminal, and from there you find interurban and express buses leaving frequently.

 Albufeira